forrestpatwalker/C_H_Assessment/README.md

 ## NOTES

-if you dont want to use the .env file like I did all you need to do is replace the ```os.environ.get('DscoAuth')``` variable on line 17 with a string of the API credential.
+If you don't want to use the .env file like I did, all you need to do is replace the ```os.environ.get('DscoAuth')``` variable on line 17 with a string of the API credential.
 You will also need to replace ```os.environ.get('DscoURL')``` on line 23 with a string of the API address.

 Doing this means you will no longer need the python-dotenv dependency.